John D. Kelly (Korean War soldier): Early life

+Military career

 Kelly enlisted in the Marine Corps in August 1951, in Pittsburgh, Pennsylvania.
-Following his initial training at Parris Island, South Carolina, he was transferred to Camp Pendleton for further training prior to being assigned to the 1st Marine Division which was part of the Eighth U.S. Army (EUSAK) in Korea.
+Following his initial training at Marine Corps Recruit Depot Parris Island, South Carolina, he was transferred to Camp Pendleton for further training prior to being assigned to the 1st Marine Division which was part of the Eighth United States Army (EUSAK) in Korea.
 Kelly was sent to Korea and assigned as a radio operator with C Company, 1st Battalion, 7th Marine Regiment.

 The 7th Marines was in division reserve after completing its redeployment from its positions in east-central Korea in March 1952 to relieve a South Korean Army division in western Korea.
 On May 11, the 7th Marines was moved out of reserve and replaced the 5th Marines at the front which was defending positions from enemy approaches to Seoul, the capital of South Korea.
 On May 26, A Company and a platoon from C Company, 1st Battalion, 7th Marines, were given a mission to take an enemy held hill to begin early in the morning under the cover of darkness on May 28.
 Kelly's Second Platoon was to be used as a diversionary force.

 On May 28, A Company got near the base of Hill 104 and was counterattacked by a Chinese platoon size force.
 One of A Company's platoon's made it to the top and the fighting ended.
 Kelly's platoon which was used as a diversionary force in support of A Company experienced hand-to-hand fighting and was pinned down by heavy enemy fire as it advanced towards its objective.
 Kelly left his radio to another Marine to attack key enemy machine gun positions, destroying two in the process.
 Although he had been wounded in the charge on the first machine gun crew, he made another one-man assault to destroy a third enemy machine gun emplacement.
 He was killed as he took out the enemy position.
 "A" Company took control of the hill, but due to many casualties, both Marine units were called back to friendly lines.
 Pfc.
 Kelly of C Company and Cpl.
 David B. Champagne of A Company were both awarded the Medal of Honor posthumously for their actions that day.

-Pfc.
 Kelly is buried at Jefferson Memorial Cemetery, Pittsburgh, Pennsylvania.
 His grave can be found in section 20, lot 319.

 Military awards

-Pfc.
 Kelly's military decorations and awards include the following: